 Here’s a list of observations that will make your journey easier:

-–> I’m not sure, but I think the maps have to list every single town/village/hamlet that EVER existed, because lots of the small-font-and-dot locations aren’t there anymore.
+–> I’m not sure, but I think some of the old maps have to list every single town/village/hamlet that EVER existed, because lots of the small-font-and-dot locations aren’t there anymore.
 At all.
 Nothing left.
 The strange thing we noticed is that there was a token “old abandoned farmhouse” in almost every place.
 But just one.
 A few of the places were occupied farms, with or without crumbling buildings on the property.
 A few were actual towns, but with a mixture of occupied and abandoned structures.
 We never went to a small-font-and-dot location that was a normal, non-ghosted town.
 (But… the town that I grew up in is one, so we know they exist.)
 It really is a gamble whether or not you’ll find anything, but that’s part of the fun!

 –> Be careful!
 If you’re not 110% sure that the structure is safe, don’t walk on it.
 This is some obvious common sense but I had to say it anyways.
-I don’t want to be reading anything in the Saskatoon Star Phoenix about some adventurous young soul who fell to an early grave through the floor of an abandoned farmhouse.
+I don’t want to be reading anything in the Saskatoon Star Phoenix about some adventurous soul who fell to an early grave through the floor of an abandoned farmhouse.
 Be careful.
 I will be so mad at you if you die like that.
 Also, wild animals live in these places.
 So make lots of noise on your way in to scare them out.
 I don’t want to read about any badger attacks either.
 Or skunk.
 Raccoons, maybe.

 –> These are things you should bring with you, THAT WE DIDN’T, and will make your life much easier:

 – tick-proof pants AKA tuck-your-pants-into-your-socks (ugh. gag. shudder.)

 – hand sanitizer (because some of the stuff you touch… ugh. gag. shudder.)